aDotInTheVoid/adotinthevoid.github.io/posts/rustdoc-json-2023.md

 ## What's Rustdoc JSON

-(note: You can skip this section if your already framilar with it.)
+(note: You can skip this section if you're already framilar with it.)

 Rustdoc JSON is a unstable feature for rustdoc that allows generating machine readable JSON output descibing the API of a crate (instead of the normal human readable HTML output).
 If you think of rustdoc like a compiller